ShamsBinSohrab/Accounting-System-For-Car-Showroom/README.md

 ### Docker setup for local environment

-- From project root `.../Accounting-System-For-Car-Showroom` type this command only once `docker swarm init`.
+- From project root `.../Accounting-System-For-Car-Showroom/` execute this only once, command `docker swarm init`.
 - Now build docker images by running the shell script, command `./infrastructure/build-local.sh`
 - Goto your local host file and add these two lines:
 ```